BrentSeidel/Sim-CPU/src/pdp11/README.md

 cycle accuracy.
 Software that does not depend on instruction timing will probably work.

-Most basic instructions have been implemented and have had basic sanity checks.
+The basic PDP-11/10 instructions have been implemented and have had basic sanity checks.
 It is expected that there some bugs still remain.
 In particular, I'm not entirely sure that I have the flags correct.
 Since I wrote both the implementation and test, any misunderstanding would show up in both.
 I would appreciate other eyes to take a look at this (and everything else), and write issues, if necessary.

 There are several models of the PDP-11 with some subtle differences in how some instructions work, particularly operating a register with the